Choose your route

-History of the city Le Havre is a port city in the north-west of France.
-It is the capital of the Seine-Maritime department.
-Le Havre is the most populous city in Normandy.
-Its city center as well as its harbor attached to it has a particular history.
+Le Havre, a port city in the north-west of France, serves as the capital of the Seine-Maritime department.
+As the most populous city in Normandy, both its city center and harbor have a unique history.
 It was King Francis I who built the city and its port around 1517.
-The port was a theater of war of religion and Franco-English conflicts, and it was able to take a new lease from the end of the eighteenth century through trade international.
-Le Havre was completely destroyed during the Second World War.
-The city was bombed by the German army led by General Rommel.
+The port became a battleground for religious wars and Franco-English conflicts and was rejuvenated in the late eighteenth century through international trade.
+Le Havre was entirely destroyed during the Second World War, due to bombings by the German army led by General Rommel.

-Once it was rebuilt in 1964, the city center was transformed into a chic 150-hectare neighborhood.
-Its architecture is distinguished by the integration of reinforced concrete, the favorite material of Auguste Perret.
-Some think that cement would give a kind of coldness and impersonal impersonality to the city.
-Why not!
-Thanks to the genius of the architect who managed to arrange the whole city into a coherent whole of form that respects the regularity of the lines.
-It is a unique place in the world to admire the symmetry and proportionality of buildings in such a vast space.
-The strictly spaced posts of 6.24 m on which the buildings rest are the perfect examples.
-The area has been recognized as World Heritage by UNESCO since 2005.
+After reconstruction in 1964, the city center transformed into a chic neighborhood spanning 150 hectares.
+The architecture is notable for its use of reinforced concrete, a favorite material of Auguste Perret.
+Some might argue that concrete imparts a kind of impersonal coldness to the city.
+However, thanks to the architect's genius in organizing the entire city into a coherent form that respects line regularity, the area offers a unique place in the world to admire the symmetry and proportionality of buildings over such a vast space.
+The buildings rest on strictly spaced posts of 6.24 m, providing perfect examples of the design.
+The area has been recognized as a World Heritage site by UNESCO since

 Presentation